 All documents become owned by the new username.

-The user's old address will continue to appear in his or her friend's Google+ circles.
+The user's old address will continue to appear in their friends' Google+ circles.
 If you remove the old address as an email alias, the user will no longer be in those circles.

 Google Marketplace and App Engine apps

-The user must reinstall any Google Marketplace or App Engine apps.
-If an app saves data based on the domain name or the user's email address, that data is lost.
+The user must reinstall any Google Marketplace or App Engine apps that use OAuth or OpenID to continue using them after a username change.
+If an app saves data based on the domain name or the user's email address, that data is lost after the change.